-SUBMISSION OF THE MANUSCRIPT
+SUBMISSION OF THE MANUSCRIPTS

 All submissions must be in the English and should be submitted by the online submission system.
 Each manuscript will be provided with a manuscript ID and all correspondence is done through e-mail.
 Please always refer to the manuscript ID for any further enquiries.
 Authors are invited to suggest up to three potential reviewers, together with their contact details (e-mail addresses are essential).

 In case of any problem through the online submission, submit manuscripts to our mail: firstname.lastname@example.org along with a covering letter preferably by the corresponding author.

 The preferred format of all manuscripts are in MS Word (2003 or above).
 Manuscripts should be typewritten in double-space on standard sized paper (8.5"x11"), only on one side, with a 1" margin on all sides.
 The manuscript shall be prepared in Times New Roman using a font size of 12 and title shall be font size of 14, bold space capitals.
 All section titles in the manuscript shall be in font size 12, bold face capitals and subtitles in each section shall be in font size 12, bold face lower case.
 These subtitles should be typed in italics.
 Illustrations (Figures & Tables) and tables must be inserted at the end of the reference section.
 Standard International Units should be used throughout the text.
 Pages should not be numbered.
 The manuscript should be starting with the title page and the text should be arranged in the following order:

 » Title Page